* This is the Veterinary Version. *

 If the small intestine is eviscerated, a short-term general anesthetic is given.
 The intestine is copiously lavaged and examined for damage.
 Avulsion of the mesenteric vessels or intestinal compromise require resection.
 The scrotum should be sutured closed over the eviscerated bowel, and the horse referred to a surgical facility.
 If the intestine appears healthy, it is replaced in the abdomen, which often requires dilation of the internal inguinal ring.
 Care should be taken to replace the intestine within the peritoneal cavity through the inguinal canal, and not through a separate, iatrogenic opening.
 If the herniation cannot be reduced confidently, the scrotum should be packed, sutured closed, and the case referred.

 If the herniation can be reduced, the inguinal canal and scrotum are packed with sterile gauze, taking care to prevent introducing gauze into the abdomen, and the scrotum is sutured closed.
 A short segment of gauze is left exposed.
 Alternatively, the external inguinal ring and vaginal tunic can be sutured closed primarily instead of packing.
 Systemic, broad-spectrum antibiotics and NSAIDs are administered, and the horse monitored closely for development of colic or ileus, which may indicate intestinal devitilization.
 Should that occur, the horse must be referred for abdominal exploratory surgery.
-If the horse progressed well, the packing can be removed in 48 hr, and antibiotics discontinued 24 hr after removal.
+If the horse progresses well, the packing can be removed in 48 hr, and antibiotics discontinued 24 hr after removal.
 It is advised to perform a rectal examination before removing the packing to ensure herniation has not recurred and the intestine has not adhered to the packing material.